survivejs/site/posts/49-survivejs-webpack-120.md

 keywords: ['release-notes', 'webpack']
 ---

-As I've been working towards splitting [the first book](/react/introduction), I realized I must do one more release of this Webpack one before I can complete it.
+As I've been working towards splitting [the first book](/react/introduction), I realized I must do one more release of this webpack one before I can complete it.
 That's what the current release, `1.2.0`, is about.
 I've moved certain content there (mainly linting, npm related) and done assorted tweaks based on feedback.

 Compared to [the previous release](./survivejs-webpack-110) we have something more mature together now.
 There are still improvements in store, but you have to take one step at a time.